annedoesstuff/budgetBenzin/README.md

 # budgetBenzin
-Web-app, that shows current fuel prices, price history and trend in a specific area.
+Web-app, that shows current fuel prices and price history (14 days) in a specified area (Merseburg).